Unit3 - Subjective Questions

 CSE316 • Practice Questions with Detailed Answers

-A solution must satisfy the following three requirements:
+A solution to the critical section problem must satisfy the following three requirements:

 - Mutual Exclusion: If process is executing in its critical section, then no other processes can be executing in their critical sections.

-- Progress: If no process is executing in its critical section and some processes wish to enter their critical sections, then only those processes that are not executing in their remainder sections can participate in deciding which will enter its critical section next, and this selection cannot be postponed indefinitely.
+- Progress: If no process is executing in its critical section and some processes wish to enter their critical sections, then only those processes that are not in their remainder sections can participate in deciding which will enter its critical section next, and this selection cannot be postponed indefinitely.

 - Bounded Waiting: There exists a bound, or limit, on the number of times that other processes are allowed to enter their critical sections after a process has made a request to enter its critical section and before that request is granted.